QuaternionX/artoolkit-docs/5_iOS/ios_camera.md

+---
+uri: using-the-camera-on-ios
+meta_title: Using the Camera on iOS
+menu_title: Using the Camera
+description: ARToolKit for iOS offers a wide variety of options for control of the cameras on the device, and the stream coming from them.
+---

 #Using the Camera on iOS
 ARToolKit for iOS offers a wide variety of options for control of the cameras on the device, and the stream coming from them.